Applying to Cornerstones of Maine

 Applicant Phone Call: A phone call between a Cornerstones of Maine admissions officer and the applicant themselves is completed.

 Program Tour: We schedule a program tour for a resident and/or their sponsoring family members.
 We conduct tours primarily on Mondays, Wednesdays, or Fridays.

 Cornerstones is a private pay program and we do not accept insurance.
-The program cost is $12,500 a month and there is an additional $2,500 one-time initial enrollment fee that covers all the costs related to setting up the program for a new resident.
+The program cost is $13,500 a month and our fees covers all the costs related to setting up the program for a new resident.

 While Cornerstones of Maine does not accept insurance, families can still seek reimbursement from their insurance company for Cornerstones services.
 To aid families in this process, we have partnered with SJ Health Insurance Advocates (SJHIA), a health insurance claims management and advocacy ﬁrm which will act as a personal representative to help you navigate the process and maximize your reimbursement.
 Learn more about the Cornerstones and SJHIA partnership and how it can benefit you.